A Grover-compatible manifold optimization algorithm for quantum search: Preliminary

 \section{Preliminary}

 In this section, we begin by reviewing the notation for the unstructured search and introducing the geometric tools required for optimization on the unitary manifold.
 Afterwards, we summarize the fundamental Riemannian optimization framework that builds upon these ingredients.
+For convenience, \cref{tab:notation} collects the basic algebraic notation used throughout the paper.